 Richwood is a very small village located in the state of Ohio.
 With a population of 2,397 people and just one neighborhood, Richwood is the 439th largest community in Ohio.
-Richwood has a large stock of pre-World War II architecture, making it one of the older and more historic villages in the country.
+Much of the housing stock in Richwood was built prior to World War II, making it one of the older and more historic villages in the country.

 Richwood is a blue-collar town, with 40.31% of people working in blue-collar occupations, while the average in America is just 27.7%.
 Overall, Richwood is a village of service providers, production and manufacturing workers, and sales and office workers.
 There are especially a lot of people living in Richwood who work in office and administrative support (10.28%), maintenance occupations (8.92%), and management occupations (8.83%).